New Mutants: Rahne of Terra

-New Mutants: Truth or Death
+The New Mutants: Truth or Death

-In 1997, a three-issue reunion series written by Ben Raab and illustrated by Bernard Chang, New Mutants: Truth or Death, featured the young New Mutants traveling forward in time to meet their older, jaded selves in X-Force.
+In 1997, a three-issue reunion series written by Ben Raab and illustrated by Bernard Chang, The New Mutants: Truth or Death, featured the young New Mutants traveling forward in time to meet their older, jaded selves in X-Force.

 Worst X-Man Ever

 Here the New Mutants consist of X-Ceptional, who can explode permanently, Riches, who turns whatever he touches to gold, Minerva, who can manipulate reality, and Riches' sister Rags.
 Riches kills Professor X and takes over the world.
 Rags begins a relationship with Gambit, and Minerva goes to pure idea.
 X-Ceptional grabs Riches and explodes, killing them both.

 Ultimate Marvel

 In Ultimate X-Men, the Academy of Tomorrow (previously called New Mutants) is founded by Emma Frost.
 It is loosely linked to the X-Men via Emma Frost's professional relationship with her former lover and teacher Charles Xavier.
 This Academy accepts any talented students, regardless of their genetic status.
-The team is headed by a non-telepathic and more pacifistic version of Emma Frost and headed by field leader Havok.
+The team is headed by Frost and field leader Havok.
 During Ultimatum, the Academy of Tomorrow is destroyed in a terrorist attack by Multiple Man.
-Former members include Angel, Beast, Cannonball, Dazzler, Karma, Northstar, Polaris, Sunspot and non-mutant Cypher.
+Former members include Angel, Beast, Cannonball, Dazzler, Karma, Northstar, Polaris, Sunspot, and Cypher.